dbwebb-se/mvc/example/symfony/README.md

 Where to go from here?
 ----------------------------

-You now know the following about Symfon apps.
+You now know the following about Symfony apps.

 * How to install it.
 * How to run it.